lucapericlp/dir-contributions-map/README.md

 # To Do List
 - [] Support for various outputs aside S3
 - [] Support `rclone sync` with persistant replicated storage

+# Rough Notes
+- can we do some iterated random sampling from a file to replace chucking everything into a hash (which is not robust to file changes)